SparkflowsGaurav/fire-tools/rest-api-scripts/README.md

 This script gets all active users and their groups.
 It then writes these details into a csv file.

+The parameters for this script are the host_url and the generated access token.

 display-hide-apps.py
 ----------------------

 This script displays or hide apps based on the customer’s licensed use case.
 Ex: sales & marketing customers should only see apps that are Sales & Marketing related.
 It would be done via the usecase of each app.
 If the usecase of the fire app matches the use case in yaml (ex: marketing or finance), that app will be displayed.
 Any usecase of app not matching the customer’s use case will be hidden.

+This script requires the host_url and the generated access token as parameters, but it also takes in other parameters depending on what method you would like to use.

 load-app.py
 -------------